-7 Days in Sault Ste.
+7 Days in the Beautiful Sault Ste.
 Marie

 As a born-and-raised resident of Sault Ste.
 Marie, I’ve always been proud of the city’s outdoor attractions.
 But at the same time, all the amazing mountain biking, paddling, hiking and backcountry skiing in my backyard felt like a personal secret to me.